- A new LinkedIn phishing scheme uses fake “Private Shared Document" to target users.

 Whitepaper: Learn how to protect your assets.

-At SafeGuard Cyber, we provide businesses with the ability to secure the social media messaging accounts of their key employees and protect them against phishing attacks and other forms of digital risk.
-And we do so without infringing on their privacy.
-Through TotalPrivacy mode, we allow security teams to review risk (and compliance) events without exposing the content of an individual’s communications.
+At SafeGuard Cyber, we provide businesses with the ability to secure the social media messaging accounts of their key employees and protect them against phishing attacks and other forms of digital threats without infringing on their privacy.
+We allow security teams to review risk (and compliance) events without exposing the content of an individual’s communications.

-If you are interested in learning more about the how TotalPrivacy and our security solution can protect your brand and employees from phishing attacks on LinkedIn and other channels, please contact us and request a demo today.
+If you want to learn more about how our security solution can protect your brand and employees from phishing attacks on LinkedIn and other channels, feel free to contact us and request a demo today.